Spotting signs of child sexual abuse

 What is child sexual abuse?

-Child sexual abuse is illegal in the UK and covers a range of sexual activities, including:
+Child sexual abuse covers a range of illegal sexual activities, including:

 - possessing images of child pornography